gabrieldonadel/cz-custom-changelog/README.md

 }
 ```

-### Environment variables

-The following environment varibles can be used to override any default configuration or package.json based configuration.

-- CZ_TYPE = defaultType
-- CZ_SCOPE = defaultScope
-- CZ_SUBJECT = defaultSubject
-- CZ_SUBJECT_LETTER_CASE = defaultSubject
-- CZ_BODY = defaultBody
-- CZ_MAX_HEADER_WIDTH = maxHeaderWidth
-- CZ_MAX_LINE_WIDTH = maxLineWidth

 ### Commitlint

-If using the [commitlint](https://github.com/custom-changelog/commitlint) js library, the "maxHeaderWidth" configuration property will default to the configuration of the "header-max-length" rule instead of the hard coded value of 100.
+If using the [commitlint](https://github.com/custom-changelog/commitlint) js library, the "maxHeaderWidth" configuration property will default to the configuration of the "header-max-length" rule instead of the hard coded value of 72.
 This can be ovewritten by setting the 'maxHeaderWidth' configuration in package.json or the CZ_MAX_HEADER_WIDTH environment variable.

 <!-- Markdown link & img dfn's -->